-We arrived early morning at the small town of Dürnkrut where we left the car at the train station and travelled by train to Breclav (Czech Republic).
+We arrived early morning to the small town of Dürnkrut where we left the car at the train station and travelled by train to Breclav (Czech Republic).
 From here we paddled down the river until we reached Dürnkrut.
-The train station in Dürnkrut is only 800m away from the water, so it’s easy to reach.
+The train station in Dürnkrut is only 800 meters away from the riverbank, so it’s easy to reach.
 We chose to spend the night in the area, and after so many hours paddling, we slept like babies.

 Day 2, Dürnkrut to Marchegg